29th Workshop on Logic, Language, Information and Computation

 • George Metcalfe, University of Bern, Switzerland

-• Cláudia Nalon, University of Brasilia, Brasil
+• Cláudia Nalon, University of Brasilia, Brazil

 • Carlos Olarte, Université Sorbonne Paris Nord, France